 National Domestic Violence Hotline – Visit the official website of the National Domestic Violence Hotline to learn more about their services for victims of domestic abuse.
 Access their site to learn how to get help from advocates, tips on how to stay safe and more.

 Colorado Domestic Violence Program – Visit the official website of the Domestic Violence Program (DVP) which contracts community-based domestic violence advocacy programs to help lessen the domestic violence in Colorado.
 Access the site to learn more about DVP, resources for programs and how to find a community-based program near you.

 Defense Lawyer for Domestic Violence in El Paso County, CO

-The attorneys at Law Offices of Clifton Black, P.C. are well-versed in Colorado’s legal system, especially sex crimes.
+The attorneys at Law Offices of Clifton Black, PC are well-versed in Colorado’s legal system, especially sex crimes.
 We can assist you by suppressing evidence, cross-examining witnesses or doing whatever is needed for your case.
 Call (719) 328-1616 now to set up a consultation.
-Law Offices of Clifton Black, P.C. accepts clients throughout the greater El Paso County area including El Paso County, Pueblo County, Douglas County, Elbert County and Lincoln County.
+Law Offices of Clifton Black, PC accepts clients throughout the greater El Paso County area including Pueblo County, Fremont County, Teller County, Douglas County, Elbert County, and Lincoln County.